-While it’s less easy for a woman to achieve an orgasm during sex than it is for a man to climax, it’s still possible.
+While it’s less comfortable for a woman to achieve an orgasm during sex than it is for a man to climax, it’s still possible.
 The woman can learn techniques to ensure she is receptive to having an orgasm, while her man can learn how to make sure her experience is all that she hopes for.

-Orgasm is a mind thing
+Orgasm is a mind thing.

 Related reading: 7 tips for women who are trying sex for the first time